Image: Scenes from around campus

 The requirements under GASB 75 are as follows:

 • Provide an Actuarial Accrued Liability (AAL) as determined by a licensed actuarial firm based upon the benefits provided.
-An actuarial study is required no less than once every two years; and
+An actuarial study is required no less than once every two years

 Retirement Board